The Americans with Disabilities Act of 1990 (ADA) is a federal civil rights law that protects people with disabilities from discrimination.

 Federal government employers are subject to Section 501 of the Rehabilitation Act, which offers similar employee protections.

 There are also state and local laws protecting workers with disabilities.
-And some may be more protective than the ADA.
+And some of these laws may be more protective than the ADA.
 For example, some state laws might require employers with fewer than 15 employees to meet ADA requirements.

 Does a job applicant have to be hired before they’re covered by the ADA?